Generally there are four components in a clock

 (a) 110° (b) 127° (c) 97½° (d) 84°

-The hour dipping will be only 12 o’clock at 20 minutes and the needle of minute will be 4.
+The hour needle will be on 12 and at 20 minutes the needle of minute will be 4.
 Also the minute needle will be ahead of the hourly dipping.

 120 – 10 = 110 °

-⇒ Note – When the hour is 12 on the dipping, then counting it as ‘0’, we find the difference in the number between the minutes and the hours.
+⇒ Note – When the hourly needle is at 12, then counting it as ‘0’, we find the difference in the number between the minutes and the hours.